Vyral/base-template/_posts/2021-07-07-3-tips-for-buying-and-selling-at-the-same-time.md

 date: 2021-07-07 00:00:00
 tags:
   - Home Seller Tips
-excerpt: Here are 3 tips on how to buy and sell a home at the same time.
+excerpt: Here are three tips on how to buy and sell a home at the same time.
 enclosure:
 pullquote: >-
   Don’t let buying and selling at the same time hold you back from building your